 ID Cards – SCBA produces identification cards that are officially recognized by state law enforcement agencies for broadcast media personnel from member stations.
 To order ID cards, send a request form along with payment and photos to firstname.lastname@example.org.

 Legislative Workshop -SCBA partners with the SC Press Association to present a legislative workshop each year for statehouse reporters, assignment editors, and other news staff.
 This workshop previews the upcoming budget and other pertinent issues for the coming year.
-The next event will be held in January of 2022.
-Check back for details as they are made available.
+The next event will be held in January of 2023.
+Check our website for details as they are made available.

 SCBA Job Bank is a free listing of Employment Opportunities available at participating South Carolina Broadcasters Association member stations and companies.
 We also list resumes from applicants looking for employment.
 Each listing will be posted for approximately 90 days or until we are instructed to remove it by the SCBA member or applicant.
 Please notify the SCBA of any changes or updates to these listings.
 Job listings and applicant resumes can be emailed to email@example.com, faxed to 803-732-4085, or mailed to South Carolina Broadcasters Association Job Bank, 2711 Middleburg Drive, Suite 201, Columbia, South Carolina 29204.
 All SCBA Job Bank postings are for Equal Opportunity Employers.

 Collegiate Job Fair: Each year, SCBA hosts a Job Fair for students majoring in broadcast journalism or communications at colleges and universities around the state.
 Students have the opportunity to meet with South Carolina Radio and TV broadcast professionals to learn about careers available in the broadcast industry.
-This event scheduled for April 2021, was canceled due to the Covid 19 Pandemic.
-The next Job Fair will be held on April 13, 2022, 1:00-3:00 pm at the National Guard Armory in Columbia.
+The next Job Fair will be held in April 2023, at the National Guard Armory in Columbia.

 The SCBA Educational Foundation, established in 1982, provides grants, scholarships, and endowments for colleges, technical colleges, and universities in the state that offer broadcast training.
 The Foundation established an endowment in 2004 with a one-million-dollar target and in 2008 reached that goal.
 The scholarship program will continue in perpetuity.
 This year the Foundation awarded $75,500 in scholarships to the following South Carolina schools: